Law

 An applicant who has submitted the first required $250 acceptance deposit may request a deferred acceptance to the following year.
 All deferral requests should be made in writing as soon as possible after acceptance.
 If the deferment is granted, the student is assured of a place in the next year's entering class.
 The second acceptance deposit of $250 will be required the following year by April 15.
 The deposits will be credited to the student's account upon entrance into the College of Law.
 If the student fails to enroll, all deposits are forfeited.
 Only admission can be deferred.
 You will be re-reviewed for scholarship the following year.

-No application will be considered without a valid LSAT score unless you are a UC student applying through the Direct Admission program.
-If an applicant has registered to re-take the LSAT at a date subsequent to receipt of their application, a decision may be reserved until the pending score has been reported.
-If an applicant desires to proceed with the formal review process prior to the availability of a pending LSAT score, he or she must submit a written request to the Office of Admissions directly.
+No application will be considered without a valid LSAT or JD-Next score unless you are a UC student applying through the Direct Admission program.
+If an applicant has registered to re-take the LSAT or JD-Next at a date subsequent to receipt of their application, a decision may be reserved until the pending score has been reported.
+If an applicant desires to proceed with the formal review process prior to the availability of a pending LSAT or JD-Next score, they must submit a written request to the Office of Admissions directly.